matlab-deep-learning/llms-with-matlab/examples/CreateSimpleChatBot.md

     disp("User: " + query)
 ```

-If the you input the stop word, display a farewell message and exit the loop.
+If you input the stop word, display a farewell message and exit the loop.

 ```matlab
     if query == stopWord